 73rd St. University Ave. to Hickman Road Reconstruction Project

 This project entails complete reconstruction, including storm sewer and water mains.
-The contractor is targeting a substantial completion date of end of the year 2025.
+The contractor is targeting a substantial completion date of summer 2026.

 Thru traffic will be detoured to 63rd St. for the duration of 73rd St. construction.
 The construction will be completed in six phases with Stage four coordinated to correspond with 2025 school summer break.
 The contractor will have 300 working days to complete the entire project.
 Local traffic will be able to access the portions of 73rd St. not actively under construction.